• Skip to primary navigation

 ingredients needed to make a lemon tres leches cake.

-Lemon extract- The lemon extract to give the lemon flavor to this recipe.
+• Lemon extract- The lemon extract gives the lemon flavor to this recipe.
 Unfortunately, I don’t suggest you substitute this with lemon juice because I feel it won’t reach the same flavor.

 Milk Base